SRI-CSL/trio-quicly/quicly_specification.md

 QUIC-LY establishes a connection in one round trip, without TLS:

-* Client sends an Initial packet using QUIC-LY’s version with a CONFIG frame (optional) and padding to reach a configured size (Section {{packet-types-and-headers}}).
+* Client sends an Initial packet using QUIC-LY’s version with a CONFIG frame (optionally empty if defaults are used), any Stream data desired, and padding to reach a configured size (Section {{packet-types-and-headers}}).
-* Server responds with ACK (for the Initial) and CONFIG-ACK (if needed).
+* Server responds with ACK (for the Initial) and CONFIG-ACK (if needed to override defaults or client values).
 Both endpoints then consider the connection established and proceed with Short Header packets.

 The CONFIG/CONFIG-ACK exchange carries a compact set of transport parameters using TLVs.
-Operators MAY omit CONFIG entirely and rely on prearranged defaults.
+Operators MAY omit CONFIG entries entirely and rely on prearranged defaults.

+Note that the Initial packet from client to server must carry a payload of at least 1 Byte to conform with QUIC.
+Therefore, an empty CONFIG frame is minimally required.

 # Version and Scope